Abbotsham Road railway station: History

 Previously named Mudcott, the station was in open countryside at the Mudcott Road level crossing.
 It was known as Mudcott Passing Loop until the passenger platforms were brought into use.

 Infrastructure

-It had a passing loop, two wooden platforms and what appears to have been a ticket office come signal box hut.
+It had a passing loop, two wooden platforms and what appears to have been a ticket office-cum-signal box hut.
 No freight facilities were provided.
 The signal box was probably connected by phone to the signal boxes at Bideford Yard and The Causeway.

 Christie records that the railway company had built a path to allow volunteers from the local militia in Bideford to walk to their nearby rifle range and that this was "a pretty station in the midst of trees."